GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Cleric.md

 # Cleric
-Servents to a higher purpose than the simple pursuit of the lay life, clerics can draw from great traditions to aid others.
+Servants to a higher purpose than the simple pursuit of the lay life, clerics can draw from great traditions to aid others.

 **Class Skills**: Select one of the following (Carousing, Lore, Spellcraft).